ben-kemister/development-cheat-sheets/_tools/ssh.md

 Typically passwordless logins are based around having your public key listed in the `~/.ssh/authorized_keys` file on the host.

-## Passwordless logins using Putty
+## Passwordless logins using PuTTY

 You can configure Putty to use passwordless logins.